thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

 ## Repository Setup

-After logging in, switch to root and navigate to the installation directory:
+After logging in, switch to root and clone the repository:

 ```bash
 sudo su -